Exhibit display showcasing an extinct saber-tooth afrothere.

 Map — Download a map of the 6th floor (pdf)

-Amenities: Water fountains and bottle filler station.
+• Water fountain and bottle filler station

 Thumbnail List